bennyp3333/lens-studio-core/Components/Fader/README.md

 **Basic Setup:**
 1. Attach Fader script to any SceneObject you want to animate
 2. Choose initial state (Visible or Hidden)
-3. Configure In and Out animation modes (fade, scale, or slide)
+3. Configure In and Out animation modes (fade, scale, slide, or move)
 4. Optionally set a custom name or tags for batch operations

 **Key Features:**
-- Three animation modes: fade, scale, and slide
+- Four animation modes: fade, scale, slide, and move
 - Independent in/out animation settings
 - 11 easing functions with In/Out/InOut types
 - Delay and duration control